KelvinLu93/KelvinLu93.github.io/content/posts/2021-07-08-spring-framework-master-class.md

 ### Step 4 - Using Spring Framework to Manage Dependencies - @Component, @Autowired

+(A bean is an instance of a class)

+Spring needs to know:

+- What are the beans?
+    - use `@Component`
+- What are the bean's dependencies?
+    - use `@Autowired` to annotate a field as a dependency
+- Where can I search for beans?

 ### Step 5 - What is happening in the background?